Wrub/Wrub/README.md

 # Howdy?
 I'm Wrub 👋
-Currently working as a Front-end Developer with two years of experience, based in Curitiba, Paraná, Brazil.
+Currently working as a Front-end Developer, based in Curitiba, Paraná, Brazil.

 ---